tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Shared miscelaneous skills advancement

 Some "singe master benefits whole party" miscelaneous skills are also shared now.
 That means that anyone can contribute to them but they will advance simultaneously for all party members.
-It reduces infinite passing broken itesm back and forth for repair or identification or selecting right disarm character, etc.
+It reduces infinite passing broken items back and forth for repair or identification or selecting right disarm character, etc.

 # Spells